How to measure employee engagement the right way: A complete guide for HRs

 Moreover, nothing beats a personalized engagement approach, where you sit with your employee and listen to what they got to say, act on it and measure employee engagement to check the organization's health.

 Also, employees are more likely to share detailed and actionable feedback with you when you’re meeting one-on-one with them.

 That too, when you complement the traditional one-on-one meetings with the employee surveys, you will have a higher chance of driving and measuring engagement in your organization with utmost accuracy.

 Now, while setting up a one-on-one meeting with your employee, there are certain things you need to make sure to get valuable feedback from them:

 - Open up with an ice-breaker conversation to make the conversation lighter and make the employee feel comfortable with the process.

 - Get rid of any distractions while speaking to them and put your complete focus on what they say.

-- Talk about their interests, this makes them feel that you care about them and they will trust you and give honest feedback.
+- Talk about their interests; this makes them feel that you care about them, and they will trust you and give honest and qualitative feedback.

 - Make sure that - the interaction and the feedback received remain confidential.

-Your actual work of improving employee engagement starts only when you are done with measuring it.
-One might have utilized any method to gauge the engagement, but it is pointless if you do not collate the data collected and start acting on it in the first place.
+Your actual work of improving employee health starts only when you are done measuring engagement.
+One might have utilized any method to measure and improve engagement, but it is pointless if you do not collate the data and start acting on it in the first place.

-Taking actions to resolve the feedback received should be the first step you need to take to enhance the satisfaction, productivity, and engagement of your employees.
+Taking swift action to resolve the employee feedback received should be the first step you need to take to enhance employee satisfaction, productivity, and engagement.